 Constantinople, however, remained “a bone in the throat of Allah.”
 In 1453, 100,000 Turkish fighters and 100 warships surrounded the great metropolis, while a mere 7,000 Christians guarded its 15-mile wall.
 The previously repelled Muslims now possessed a cannon (provided by a bribed German or Hungarian) that had a one-mile range and belched out 1,300-pound bombs — though it took hours to reload.
 When holes were blown in the city’s walls, defenders hurriedly repaired them; when Turks tunneled under the wall, they were intercepted or buried alive.
 When a fire-spewing siege tower was rolled up to the wall, defenders blew it up.

-After seven frustrating weeks, the Turks’ leader, Muhammed II, exhorted his troops with promises of women, handsome boys, and virgins in the next world and booty and concubines in this world.
+After seven frustrating weeks, the Ottoman Turks’ leader, Muhammed II, exhorted his troops with promises of women, handsome boys, and virgins in the next world and booty and concubines in this world.
 Slackers were promised “a lingering death” by impalement, which meant hammering a lengthy pole up the anus and then standing the pole and person upright like a scarecrow to frighten other potential deserters.
 As one observer of the ensuing carnage wrote: The invaders climbed through breeches in the walls and clawed over human pyramids of their own fallen; the defenders fought bravely with axes, pikes, and javelins.

 Finally, with overwhelming numbers, the jihadists triumphed.
 The city that began with Constantine the Great ended with Constantine XI, and the Roman Empire, dating from 753 B.C., concluded its 2,206-year run.
 The victors then forced the vanquished to endure “strange and horrible unions and foul debaucheries,” according to contemporary commentators.
 Survivors were enslaved; the Hagia Sophia, the most beautiful church of the early Middle Ages, was transformed into a brothel.